 Screening Program for Colorectal Cancer

-The Screening Program for Colorectal Cancer provides an easy-to-use test kit called a fecal immunochemical test (FIT) to Saskatchewan residents who:
+The Screening Program for Colorectal Cancer (SPCRC or screening program) provides an easy-to-use test kit called a fecal immunochemical test (FIT) to Saskatchewan residents who:

 • Are between the ages of 50 and 74.